oracle/python-oracledb/doc/src/api_manual/module.rst

     This constant is used to specify that preliminary authentication is to be used.
 This is needed for performing database startup and shutdown.

+    This enumerated value can also be identified by ``oracledb.AuthMode.PRELIM``.

     .. note::

         This constant can only be used in the python-oracledb Thick mode for